North Carolina short-term disability insurance is an important program for growing families.

 - North Carolina disability laws

-Short term disability in North Carolina can cover as much as sixty percent of your earnings to a maximum of six thousand five hundred dollars monthly.
+Short-term disability benefits in North Carolina can replace as much as sixty percent of your earnings to a maximum of six thousand five hundred dollars monthly.

 Pregnancy Bed Rest

 You may also experience some type of birth injury or postpartum complication that requires more time to heal than expected.
-Your doctor may ask you to stay away from work in order to properly recover.
+Your doctor may ask you to stay away from work in order to recover properly.
 Once again, your policy may replace some of your lost earnings during this time.

-North Carolina Disability Laws
+North Carolina Short-Term Disability Laws

 North Carolina does not have a law requiring state short term disability benefits for workers in private industry.
 You will need to purchase a policy for temporary work interruptions.

 Teachers and state government workers do have state mandated coverage for off the job accidents and illnesses.
 Benefit payments last for up to 365 days or one year.

-If you are medically unemployed and need help you should contact the NC Department of Health and Human Services.
+If you are medically unemployed and need help, you should contact the NC Department of Health and Human Services.